MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 ### [Java](#tab/java)

 Starting with Java agent version 3.0.3, specific autocollected telemetry can be surpressed.
-For more information, see [Suppress specific autocollected telemetry](./java-standalone-config.md#suppress-specific-autocollected-telemetry).
+For more information, see [Configuration options: Azure Monitor Application Insights for Java](./java-standalone-config.md#suppress-specific-autocollected-telemetry).

 > [!NOTE]
 > There's no need to filter SQL telemetry for PII reasons since all literal values are automatically scrubbed.